Your QuickBooks Online Invoicing Questions Answered

 How to Edit QuickBooks Online Invoice Templates

 Once you’ve set all of the available fields for an invoice, you’ll also want to edit its visual design.
 QuickBooks gives you fairly robust template editing features, for invoices, estimates, and sales receipts.
-But you’re still limited to a range of template styles, fonts, and colors.
+But you’re still limited to a range of template styles, fonts, and colors - though you can use a font generator such as Quicktools to create custom fonts to use in your invoices.

 Suggested Article: Learn how to fully customize QuickBooks Online invoice templates and estimates